geode-sdk/docs/tutorials/fetch.md

 ## Getting the response from our request

-If you remember the [Tasks](/tutorials/tasks) tutorial, you probably also remember that Tasks have to listened to using the [Events](/tutorials/events) system.
+If you remember the [Tasks](/tutorials/tasks) tutorial, you probably also remember that Tasks have to be listened to using the [Events](/tutorials/events) system.
 We can create an `EventListener` for our request and use it to get our response.

 ```cpp
 class MyCoolClass {